nasa-gcn/gcn.nasa.gov/app/routes/circulars.md

 # GCN Circulars

 GCN Circulars are rapid astronomical bulletins submitted by and distributed to community members worldwide.
-There are an average of about 6 GCN Circulars per day.

 - Circulars are **brief**, **citeable**, and **human-readable**.
 - Circulars can announce observations, quantitative near-term predictions, requests for follow-up observations, or future observing plans.